issamarida/structural_atlas/README.md

 # Structural Atlas

 3D structural atlas for 20 of the most used steroid compounds in bodybuilding.
-Built in plain C with SDL2.
+Built in C with SDL2.

 ## Steroid Collection